13th EFDN ‘CSR IN EUROPEAN FOOTBALL’ Conference Programme

 Matt Parish – Liverpool FC Foundation

-Matt joined the LFC Foundation as Director in March 2019 and presents the new CSR strategy and best practices of the club’s independent charity.
-Having started his professional life as a PE Teacher in South East London, he has over 20 years’ experience in sports and community development having previously worked at Charlton Athletic Community Trust and Burnley FC in the Community, two of the leading football club charities in the UK.
-As Chief Operating Officer at CACT and Director of Education & Inclusion at BFCitC, Matt led on the development of numerous innovative programmes including being commissioned to run local authority youth services, alternative education provision for young people at risk of exclusion from mainstream schools.
+Matt joined the LFC Foundation as Director in March 2019.
+Having started his professional life as a PE Teacher in South East London, he has over 20 years’ experience in sports and community development having previously worked at Charlton Athletic Community Trust (CACT) and Burnley FC in the Community (BFCitC), two of the leading football club charities in the UK.
+As Chief Operating Officer at CACT and Director of Education & Inclusion at BFCitC, Matt led the development of numerous innovative programmes including being commissioned to run local authority youth services, and alternative education provision for young people at risk of exclusion from mainstream schools.
 Read more here

 Hilton Freund joined the Twinning Project just prior to its launch and has been fundamental to the growth and success of the initiative.
-Freund ensures a sustainable dialogue and relationship is created between prison and local football club.
-He also serves on the funding committee of the charitable foundation overseeing grant applications and educational benchmarking.
-Together with David Dein, former Vice-Chairman at Arsenal FC and the English Football Association, Hilton Freund encourages prisons to use the social power of football.
+He ensures a sustainable dialogue and relationship is created between prisons and local football clubs.
+He also serves on the funding committee of the charitable foundation overseeing grant applications and educational bench marking.
+Together with David Dein, former Vice-Chairman at Arsenal FC and the English Football Association, Freund encourages prisons to use the social power of football.
 Read more here

 Filip Lundberg – ENABLE Sweden

-Filip Lundberg is Head of Sustainability at Djurgården Football Club.
-The club is based in Stockholm in Sweden and Lundberg is developing, implementing, and communicating the club’s sustainability approach.
-He is also the co-founder and co-lead of the initiative ENABLE Sweden that strives to develop and facilitate closer cooperation between football clubs, supporters and police.
-Lundberg will explain how ENABLE Sweden’s work can function as an inspiration for clubs, supporters and the police in other countries.
+Filip Lundberg is Head of Sustainability at EFDN member Djurgården Football Club.
+The club is based in Stockholm in Sweden and won the Swedish league.
+Filip is developing, implementing, and communicating the club’s sustainability approach.
+He is also the co-founder and co-lead of the initiative ENABLE Sweden.
+Filip is an analyst and holds a Masters degree in Political Science.
 Read more here

 Angelika Arkadi – AEK Athens